TeamFishbowl/Fish_Stupid_Bmx/README.md

 a stupid bmx script that rewards people who know how to bunny hop / parkour with bmx bikes

+you can add more locations to get rewards in the config.

 Time trials script orig : https://forum.cfx.re/t/release-timetrials-standalone-races-and-leaderboard-v1-00/479740/1

 ----------------------------